 Culture and Language Barrier in Standardization vs. Customization Process

 Adapting to a target market’s culture, native language, etc., is essential when marketing a new product.
-Cultural adaptation, for example, involves refining website content through culture, language, and flow to provide users with the most valuable and relevant experience.
-According to a Common Sense Advisory review study, nearly 73% of customers prefer to purchase a product or service from a site that provides information in their own language, and 56% of consumers said the ability to obtain information in their own language is more important than price.
+Cultural adaptation improves website content for users by considering culture, language, and flow for a better experience.
+According to Common Sense Advisory, nearly 73% of customers prefer to purchase a product or service from a site that provides information in their own language, and 56% of consumers said the ability to obtain information in their own language is more important than price.

 You will need to find a balance between standardizing translated content, like always translating a product name the same way, and customizing content, like, localizing different content pieces and campaigns uniquely for different markets.

-Regardless, website translation and localization company can help you go beyond converting copy from one language to another.
-Localization ensures that the translation process takes account of local cultural sensitivities, contains cultural references that will speak to the target audience, has the right tone, and doesn’t use idioms or phrases that won’t translate well.
-Localization considers language dialects used in a target region or country and adapts all website content elements for local or regional consumption.
-The localization method modifies the language and website elements to appeal to the linguistic and cultural preferences of the target customers.
+Website localization can help you go beyond converting copy from one language to another.
+The website localization process takes account of local cultural sensitivities, contains cultural references that will speak to the target audience, has the right tone, and doesn’t use idioms or phrases that won’t translate well.

 Government Restrictions and Regulations